Warning! Your Intuition and Financial Truth May Disagree

 With that in mind, below are some fun ideas worth adding to this discussion…

 - Flip the Logic: If you choose to invest instead of paying off your mortgage then consider this question – would you be willing to refinance the equity out of your mortgage (thus increasing your debt) to add to your investment accounts?
 If not, then you are logically inconsistent.
-(By the way, I write this with a wry smile because it is describing me perfectly – see below…)
+(By the way, I write this with a wry smile because it describes me perfectly – see below…)

 - No Discipline: For every 10 people who claim to be making the minimum mortgage payment and investing the difference, I would hazard a conservative guess that more than half fail to follow through on the investment part of the equation.
 The road to financial mediocrity is paved with the best intentions.
 In other words, an optional savings program that requires self-discipline is frequently no savings program at all.
 Contrast this with someone who places a 15 year, biweekly mortgage on their home, thus creating enforced discipline.
 One happens with certainty regardless of life’s wrinkles… the other is optional.